-Beginning in December 2013 and through the second quarter of 2019, LandWell has closed or entered into escrow on approximately 580 acres of the residential/planned community and approximately 65 acres zoned for commercial and light industrial use.
+Beginning in December 2013 and through the third quarter of 2019, LandWell has closed or entered into escrow on approximately 610 acres of the residential/planned community and approximately 65 acres zoned for commercial and light industrial use.
 Contracts for land sales are negotiated on an individual basis and sales terms and prices will vary based on such factors as location (including location within a planned community), expected development work, and individual buyer needs.
 Although land may be under contract, we do not recognize revenue until we have satisfied the criteria for revenue recognition set forth in ASC Topic 606.
 In some instances, we will receive cash proceeds at the time the contract closes and record deferred revenue for some or all of the cash amount received, with such deferred revenue being recognized in subsequent periods.
 We expect the development work to continue for 10 to 15 years on the rest of the land held for development, especially the remainder of the residential/planned community.

-Net Sales and Operating Income- A substantial portion of the net sales from our Real Estate Management and Development Segment in the second quarter and first six months of 2018 and 2019 consisted of revenues from land sales.
+Net Sales and Operating Income- A substantial portion of the net sales from our Real Estate Management and Development Segment in the third quarter and first nine months of 2018 and 2019 consisted of revenues from land sales.
 As noted above we recognize revenue in our residential/planned community over time using cost based input methods (previously known as percentage completion method) and a large majority of the revenue we recognized in 2018 and 2019 was under this method of revenue recognition.
-The contracts on these sales (both within the planned community and otherwise) include approximately 570 acres of the residential planned community and certain other acreage which closed in December 2013 and through the second quarter of 2019.
-Cost of sales related to land sales revenues was \$5.6 million and \$12.5 million in the second quarter and first six months of 2019 as compared to 2018 primarily due an increase in the amount of acreage sold in both periods of 2019 compared to the same periods of 2019 and to higher infrastructure development spending in 2019.
-Operating income also includes \$8.8 million in the first six months of 2019 (primarily in the second quarter) and \$3.1 million in the first quarter of 2018 of income related to the recognition of tax increment reimbursement note receivables, as discussed in Note 12 to our Condensed Consolidated Financial Statements.
+The contracts on these sales (both within the planned community and otherwise) include approximately 570 acres of the residential planned community and certain other acreage which closed in December 2013 and through the third quarter of 2019.
+Cost of sales related to land sales revenues was \$4.8 million and \$17.3 million in the third quarter and first nine months of 2019, respectively, compared to \$9.1 million and \$16.5 million in the same periods of 2018.
+Land sales revenues were lower in the third quarter of 2019 as compared to the third quarter of 2018 primarily due to a decrease in the amount of acreage sold in 2019 compared to 2018.
+Land sales revenues were higher in the first nine months of 2019 as compared to 2018 and due to higher infrastructure development spending in 2019.
+Operating income also includes \$8.8 million in the first nine months of 2019 (primarily in the second quarter) and \$3.1 million in the first quarter of 2018 of income related to the recognition of tax increment reimbursement note receivables, as discussed in Note 12 to our Condensed Consolidated Financial Statements.